- Credibly Accused Clergy

 Similarly, complaints are considered by the Review Board.
 That process usually includes an independent investigator whose findings are forwarded to the Review Board.
 We currently work with two investigators: a retired police detective and a retired prosecutor.
-If the Review Board finds a complaint credible, it sends notice to the archbishop, who will forward the case to the Vatican’s Congregation for the Doctrine of the Faith (CDF), which reviews all cases involving the sexual abuse of minors and vulnerable adults by clergy.
+If the Review Board finds a complaint credible, it sends notice to the archbishop, who forwards the case to the Vatican’s Congregation for the Doctrine of the Faith (CDF), which reviews and renders judgment in all cases involving the sexual abuse of minors and vulnerable adults by clergy.
 The archdiocese considers a complaint to be credible if it has a “semblance of truth,” meaning it appears to be or could possibly be true.

-No priest or deacon with a credible complaint against him is allowed to continue in active ministry during the time his case is under review by the Church or civil authorities.
-Those priests who are restricted and/or removed from ministry are monitored by a retired parole officer to ensure compliance with the strict limitations on their public ministry.
+No priest or deacon with a credible complaint against him is allowed to continue in public ministry during the time his case is under review by the Church or civil authorities.
+The archdiocese remains in contact with restricted priests and deacons to verify compliance with the strict limitations on their public ministry.
+Those priests who are permanently removed from ministry, after being found guilty by the Holy See, are monitored by a retired parole officer.

 If an allegation against a priest or deacon is found to be credible, his name is posted on the archdiocesan website at protect.aod.org.
-He may also receive a permanent penalty of living a life of prayer and penance or dismissal from the clerical state, also called laicization.
+Those found guilty in Rome may receive a permanent penalty of living a life of prayer and penance or even dismissal from the clerical state, also called laicization.
 In either case, he may no longer represent himself as a priest or deacon, can no longer wear clerical attire and may not exercise any form of church ministry.

 The archdiocese has publicly posted the names of restricted and/or removed priests and deacons for more than 15 years.
 Current practice also includes notifying the parishes in which the clergy in question served, as well as local media.

-Complaints come to the Detroit archdiocese by verbal report via the 24/7 toll-free victim assistance line, 866-343-8055, or in writing to email@example.com.
+Complaints come to the Detroit archdiocese by verbal report via the 24/7 toll-free victim assistance line, (866) 343-8055, or in writing to email@example.com.
+Individuals also may call (313) 237-6060.
 There are no deadlines or time limits on those who wish to make a complaint; it does not matter if the abuse occurred five, 15 or more than 50 years ago.
-Every effort is made by the Victim Assistance Coordinator – a credentialed social worker – to assist with healing and counseling for those who have been abused.
+Every effort is made by the Victim Assistance Coordinator to assist with healing and counseling for those who have been abused.
 If requested and helpful, the archbishop or his priest-delegate will meet with the victim.

 We recognize that the best approach to addressing abuse is to prevent it from occurring in the first place.
 Since 2002, the archdiocese has implemented a number of safe environment programs, all designed to identify situations that could leave a child vulnerable to the methods of sexual offenders and to emphasize the critical steps that must be taken to prevent and report the sexual abuse of children and vulnerable adults.